One of the overwhelming themes of 2020 was diversity and inclusion. For good reason: the inequities in our society are impossible to ignore.

-This year, public relations pros were part of important conversations that spanned corporate silos about beginning to evaluate and address inequities through corporate diversity and inclusion efforts.
-Often, PR pros were simultaneously looking at external communications and community relations to see how companies could play a role in creating a more equitable community.
+Public relations pros are part of important conversations that span corporate silos about corporate diversity and inclusion program evaluation.
+Often, PR pros simultaneously look at external communications and community relations to see how companies play a role in creating a more equitable community.

-As 2020 comes to a close, here are a few key areas companies can evaluate as they decide how to make changes in 2021:
+Here are a few key areas companies can evaluate as they decide how to make changes to DEI programs:

 Holidays

-It’s common for HR departments to make updates to employee handbooks, policies, procedures and benefits this time of year.
+It’s common for HR departments to make updates to employee handbooks, policies, procedures and benefits each year.
 Company holidays should be added to the list to consider for updates that have diversity and inclusion in mind.

 Many U.S. corporate holidays follow the Christian calendar, but Americans are increasingly more diverse in their faiths.
 Consider adding Jewish holidays like Yom Kippur or Islamic holidays to be more inclusive.
 Also, consider adding holidays that are important to American history like Juneteenth and Martin Luther King, Jr. Day.
 Some companies allow for flex holidays so employees can decide when to observe holidays that are important to them.